What we like:

 Considering complaints is important as well.
 For example, the Better Business Bureau has received 45 complaints about Unison over the last three years.
 On Trustpilot, nearly 20% of customers say their experience was “bad.”

 When going through Unison reviews, make sure you’re referencing ones focused on Unison’s home equity sharing product.
-Unison also offers a homebuying program called Unison Homeowner, so you may find Unison Homeowner reviews mixed in from time to time.
+Unison also offers a homebuying program called Unison HomeBuyer, so you may find Unison HomeBuyer reviews mixed in from time to time.

 Unison eligibility requirements